airtame/vpu-decoder/README.md

+## Version 2.0

+After almost two years of using the library, it was heavily refactored.
+New features include:
+1) New interface, hopefully easier to use
+2) Library is split into stream parsers and actual decoders.
+This allows for things like pre-decode frame dropping, but also makes the code easier to read.
+Also integration with decode engines other than i.mx6 VPU is now possible.
+3) Numerous bugfixes, also work-arounds for VPU decoder problems with VP8 playback
+4) Multislice h264 streams are now handed properly, thanks to much more robust h264 parser
+5) Re-use of frames on decoder reopening allows for smoother playback with streams that change resolution every now and then

+Also, michal@airtame.com is now m.adamczak@gmail.com, and will try to continue development of the library further.

+This is original README for version 1.0

 ## Credits
 This work is heavily based upon libimxvpuapi (https://github.com/Freescale/libimxvpuapi) version 0.10.3.
 While there is little that remains from original code, we learned a great deal about how to "talk to the VPU" from libimxvpuapi sources.
 Note that this knowledge is not available elsewhere (for example VPU documentation we had access to ("i.MX 6Dual/6Quad VPU Application Programming Interface Linux Reference Manual") has nothing to say about many subjects, such as wrapping VP8 frames into IVF, or hack that lets one decode JPEGs on VPU).
 And so our work is very much "derived work".
 Hats off to original authors!